 The style of copper work that I create is a mixture of Craftsman, Mission, Prairie, and occasionally a touch of Art Deco.
 Microsoft Excel (which is basically a fancy set of graph paper) is what I use to create and print my patterns.
 It was readily available when I first started this journey in September of 2011, and was a program that I was already familiar with..
 After laying out the plans in Excel, I then print my patterns on a wide format plotter and apply the paper pattern to the copper for cutting and marking.
 I do not use any CAD programs or any automated cutting or bending machines.

-Each piece of copper and mica for my copper and mica shades and lighting fixtures are hand cut, hand formed and hand finished by me.
+Each piece of copper and mica for my copper and mica shades and lighting fixtures are hand formed and hand finished by me.
 Each edge of every piece is sanded and buffed to a smooth finish, then hand waxed to preserve the natural fire patina created when I temper and hammer the copper.
-After the copper pieces are hand formed to fit each specific part of the shade, I hand drill each individual hole, hand place each rivet, and bind the copper together with the mica, forming each individually crafted piece.
+After the copper pieces are hand formed to fit each specific part of the shade, I hand drill each individual hole, hand place each rivet, and bind the copper & mica together with copper rivets, forming each individually crafted piece.

-My mark is "L2K".
-Created for the people that make this possible; my husband Larry and my daughters, Lexie, Kian, and Kaily, 2 L's and 2 K's.
+"L2K" is the mark that I stamp on all of my work.
+It is created for the people that have made this possible; my husband Larry and my daughters, Lexie, Kian, and Kaily, 2 L's and 2 K's.